 Only a small amount of blood is taken during the test so you shouldn't feel any significant after-effects.
 However, some people may feel dizzy and even faint during or after the test.
 If this has happened to you in the past, tell the person carrying out the test so they're aware and can help you feel more comfortable.

 After the test, you may have a small bruise where the needle went in.
 Bruises can be painful, but are usually harmless and fade over the next few days.

 After the blood sample has been taken, it will be put into a bottle and labelled with your name and details.
 It will then be sent to a laboratory where it will be examined under a microscope or tested with chemicals, depending on what's being checked.

 The results are sent back to the hospital or to your GP.
-Some test results will be ready the same day or a few days later, although others may not be available for a few weeks.
-You'll be told when your results will be ready and how you'll be given them.
+Some test results will be ready on the same day or a few days later, although others may not be available for a few weeks.
+You'll be told when your results will be ready and how you will receive them.

 Sometimes, receiving results can be stressful and upsetting.
 If you're worried about the outcome of a test, you may choose to take a trusted friend or relative with you.
 For some tests, such as HIV, you will be offered specialist counselling to help you deal with your results.

-Have a look at the videos below talking about the capillaroscopy test -
+Have a look at the videos below to find out more about the capillaroscopy test -